ericwastaken/json-logs-to-adx/README.md

 ## Azure Login

+The full Azure CLI is installed in the container.

 [TESTED AND CONFIRMED] The scripts use the Azure CLI token flow, which is supported by the Azure ADX Free Cluster, but it generally valid for a short term of a few hours.
 - The ingest script will try to get a token from the environment and will attempt a login if needed.
 Watch the command